Ir para o conteúdo principal

 3. Determine if the benefits outweigh the costs

-Finally, you can start to see whether the benefits (like convenience, quality, and brand reputation) outweigh the costs (such as price, time investment, and emotional stress).
-While it takes time and effort to measure your customer value, the insights you’ll gain will be invaluable.
+Once you’ve collected feedback, you can start to see whether the benefits outweigh the costs.
+Benefits can be variables like convenience, quality, and brand reputation, while costs are things like price, time investment, and emotional stress.
+While measuring your customer value takes time and effort, the insights you’ll gain will be invaluable.

 Customer value formula